 Are Bioidentical Hormones approved and regulated by the FDA?

 The ingredients in Bioidentical Hormones such as estrogen, progesterone and testosterone are approved by the FDA.
 However, state and local pharmacy boards have jurisdiction over them, not the FDA.
 It is important to know you are using the highest quality compounding pharmacy and that they follow the most stringent guidelines and have excellent quality assurance.
-At BH² we use a superior compounding pharmacy, possessing the Pharmacy Compounding Accreditation Board’s Seal of Accreditation.
 While all compounding pharmacies are required to meet the requirements set by their respective state boards of pharmacy, PCAB Accredited denotes a more stringent and comprehensive standard which serves as an assurance that the compounding pharmacy has been tested against the profession’s most rigorous standards.

 What are synthetic hormones?

 Synthetic hormones are derived from plant progesterone and animal estrogen, but are not identical to the hormones your body uses (generally an extra covalent bonds or molecules are added so that it can be patented).
 Synthetic hormones act as toxins because their chemical makeup cannot be metabolized properly.
 Progressive Medical Center only uses natural Bioidentical Hormones.
 Unlike synthetic hormones, Bioidentical Hormones or natural hormones are replicas of the body’s own natural hormones.
 Bioidentical Hormones made from soy, yams and other plant extracts, which are changed in a lab to be biologically identical to the same hormones your body makes.